jdunkerley/jdunkerley/advent-of-code-2020-week-2.md

 ![Balders Solution](assets/advent-2020-2/day10.ib.jpg)

 For the elegance and simplicity of his part 2 solution, I choose [Balders](https://community.alteryx.com/t5/user/viewprofilepage/user-id/9267) answer as an alternative.
-Part 1 is exactly the same but for part 2, he uses a single multi-row formula with the expression:
+Part 1 is exactly the same, but for part 2, he uses a single multi-row formula with the expression:

 ```
 IF [Row-3:data] + 3 >= [data] THEN MAX([Row-3:ans],1) ELSE 0 ENDIF +